Zero Carbon BritainDecember 04, 2019 - December 05, 2019

 - Start and finish times: starts at 10am and ends at 4pm on the last day

-- Includes: tuition, all materials, lunch and shared accommodation
+- Includes: tuition, lunch and shared accommodation

 What you will learn